Produit ajouté au panier

 Line graph for Figure 2

-Figure 2: Peak intensity as a function of input clear aperture diameter, showing that clipping the beam going through the 7X expander achieves a higher power than the 5X expander with no clipping.
+Figure 2: Peak intensity as a function of input clear aperture diameter, showing that clipping the beam going through the 7X expander achieves a higher power density than the 5X expander with no clipping.

 For this example, the 7X expander clips 3% of the laser power, but the final spot intensity achieves our requirement.
 The clipped power of 3W may require a thermally managed aperture prior to the expander to prevent overheating, but this will not further alter the spot intensities.